Skip to Content

 AI Guidance

 You can keep abreast of the latest Queen's Guidance on the use of AI in Assessment here.
 Also, don’t forget that Copilot (formerly Microsoft Bing Chat Enterprise) is available to all Queen’s University staff.
-This AI-driven web chat operates within the secure QUB environment, safeguarding your data.
-Access is simple—just log in using your QUB email address.
+This AI-driven web chat operates within the secure Queen's environment, safeguarding your data.
+Watch our Quick Start video to learn how to access Copilot using your Queen's email address.
 For more details, visit the Queen’s AI Hub.

 Read more Read less